MusicalSurfer/DnD-Reference-Guide/README.md

 - Other listed categories are not operational but are listed to show future plans for project.

 - Webpage is hosted on surge via: https://dndreference.surge.sh/

+### External Sources

+- Bootstrap was used for some styling

+- Several google fonts are used.